 We are simply named after the charming village of Shackleford in Surrey – England

-We are named after the heroic knight Jacques leFort who joined the invader, William the Conqueror, in the Battle of Hastings in 1066 that heralded in the Norman rule of old Aengland.
+We are named after the conquering knight Jacques leFort who joined the invader, William the Conqueror, in the Battle of Hastings in 1066 that heralded in the Norman rule of old Aengland.

-I do know that my father is about 2 generations from proving an ancestral link to most of the Shacklefords in the USA as it seems the name is from one family line.
-Our family line comes from the same small area as the US family line, so who knows?
+I do know that my father is about 2 generations from proving an ancestral link to most of the numerous Shacklefords in the USA, which is exciting.

-I have always been more interested in the historical aspects of our family rather than the almost biblical ‘so-and-so begat so-and-so’ and hope that, in a small way, this also explains my interest in the historical nature of some of my books.
+I have always been more interested in the historical aspects of our family and hope that, in a small way, this also explains my interest in the historical nature of some of my books.